jonny-gates/stay-well-hackathon/readme.md

 :two: Database - how can we create a more efficient and compliant version for them?

-:three: Phone masking - is there a way we can help safeguard ARIs and volunteers by providing one ‘interconnecting’ phone number that will connect the two?
+:three: Phone masking - is there a way we can help safeguard people in need and volunteers by providing one ‘interconnecting’ phone number that will connect the two?

 :four: Jobs board - can we create a better version of this than the google sheet they have currently?